mmrowietz/CmsPmssm/README.md

 ```
 these three directories contain a template card directly provided by the analysis team, our processed versions of this card, and all cards populated with counts, respectively.

-Step 0: Set up combine, source the environment

-Step 1: you can test run the combine commands over the an example raw provided card (from the analysis team)
+## Step 1: test run over raw Combine card
+the raw combine card(s) are the ones provided by the analysis directly - you can run over them by doing something like:
 ```
 combine --method MultiDimFit datacards/rawprovided/SUS_24_003/sus-24-003_TemplatePhase0.txt --verbose 1 --mass 125.0 --algo grid --redefineSignalPOIs r  --setParameterRanges r=-10.0,10.0 --gridPoints 21 --firstPoint 11 --lastPoint 11 --alignEdges 1 --saveNLL --cminDefaultMinimizerType Minuit2 --cminDefaultMinimizerStrategy 0  --cminDefaultMinimizerTolerance 0.1 --cminFallbackAlgo Minuit2,0:0.2 --cminFallbackAlgo Minuit2,0:0.4 --X-rtd REMOVE_CONSTANT_ZERO_POINT=1 --name ROOTOUT
 ```
 this produces a ROOT file from which you can make sure you extract deltaNLL for mu=1.

-Step 2: prepare the template card in such a way that the signal counts and uncertainties are replaceable keywords, save this file in datacards/provided/.
+## Step 2: prepare template card

+Prepare it for production by replacing the signal counts and uncertainties with replaceable keywords, save this file in datacards/provided/.

+## Step 3: Set up script to create cards and run combine

-Step 3: prepare the script ```getSingleAnalysisLlhdCombine.py``` to run over the target analysis, modifying keywords, the input ROOT file with a tree provided by Yildiray derived from the THnSparse.
+Prepare the script ```getSingleAnalysisLlhdCombine.py``` to run over the target analysis, modifying keywords, the input ROOT file with a tree provided by Yildiray derived from the THnSparse.

+## Step 4: big production

-Step 4: condorize this, and extract the deltaNLLs, compute the BFs and Z significances for mu=0,0.5,1.0,1.5, save to tree.
+condorize this, and extract the deltaNLLs, compute the BFs and Z significances for mu=0,0.5,1.0,1.5, save to tree.